Valdura: History

 It was appropriated for use as a troopship in the Middle East during World War II, along with one other Val-boat.

-After the war, Lappin sold the fleet in 1949 due to increasing competition from public transport, with Valdura being part of four Val-boats sold to the Fremantle Harbour Trust in 1953 for use to transport workers around Fremantle Harbour between North and South Wharves.
-After the sale it was renamed Penguin and underwent a year-long overhaul with new superstructure, wheelhouse, and a 19-horsepower Gardner engine installed.
+After the war, Lappin sold the fleet in 1949 due to increasing competition from public transport, with Valdura being part of four Val-boats sold to the Fremantle Harbour Trust in 1953 for use to transport workers around Fremantle Harbour between North and South wharves.
+After the sale it was renamed Penguin and underwent a year-long overhaul with new superstructure, wheelhouse, and a 19 hp Gardner engine installed.
 In 1967 it was replaced by a purpose-built vessel and was sold to a private owner.

-Valdura was used as a houseboat before being abandoned in the Swan river, becoming a danger to navigation, the Swan River Trust donating the stricken ship to the Western Australian Maritime Museum in 1993, it's restoration was complete by 2001, and Valdura is now displayed in the main maritime museum building at Elizabeth Quay.
-Valdura Place in the City of Perth is named after the ferry.
+Valdura was used as a houseboat before being abandoned in the Swan River, becoming a danger to navigation, the Swan River Trust donating the stricken ship to the WA Maritime Museum in 1993, its restoration was complete by 2001, and Valdura is now displayed in the main maritime museum building at Elizabeth Quay.
+Valdura Place in the Perth central business district is named after the ferry.